Event filters

 Loading

 Find the best environment events and make the most of your time in Gold Coast.
-From music to gaming and more, we have the biggest event range and best discovery experience, there's something for everyone.
+From music to pets and more, we have the biggest event range and best discovery experience, there's something for everyone.

 Join Ocean Connect in the search for sea slugs and nudibranch in the rocky shores in Burleigh.
 Record and identify the sea slugs inhabiting the rocky shore habitat in Burleigh to assist in mapping the diversity of the area and creating a species list for the Burleigh Heads Rocky Shores.
 This workshop is suitable for adults and children supervised by their parents.